jimmyltsinn/hk-weather-summary/README.md

 This project also extract the solar term (節氣) of every year from the PDF files provided by HKO, and structure the data so that you can easily retrieve the date of solar term in a specific year, as well as the date of a specific solar term across years, from 1901 to 2100.

 ## Requirement
 1. This project uses `pdf-text-extract` in processing solar term data from Hong Kong Observatory.
-Before you run the `fetch_solar-term.js`, make sure you have `pdftotext` in your path.
+Before you run the `setup.js` (and `setup/fetch_solar-term.js`), make sure you have `pdftotext` in your path.

   On macOS, `pdftotext` is included in `poppler`.
 You can install it with homebrew
   ```bash